alexellis/containerd-arm/README.md

     libbtrfs-dev btrfs-tools
 ```

+On some versions of Ubuntu, you may need `btrfs-progs` instead.

 On Ubuntu Bionic I was unable to find the `libbtrfs-dev` package.

 Fortunately CNI is available for multiple architectures.
 See [the faasd instructions](https://github.com/openfaas/faasd/blob/master/docs/DEV.md) for how to install CNI for armhf